keithmburu/courses/2018-deep-learning/midterm.md

 Use appropriate, grammatical English for a scientific paper.

-While I will not help you code this midterm, I am willing to give feedback on report near-final report drafts if they are sent to me at a reasonable time (i.e., not immediately before the deadline).
+While I will not help you code this midterm, I am willing to give feedback on near-final report drafts if they are sent to me at a reasonable time (i.e., not immediately before the deadline).

 ### Grading